API Gateway Authentication

 }'

-The above route restricts the /api/v1/users/admin route to require key auth authentication via the key-auth and consumer-restriction plugins, and only Rose and Peter can access it.
+route to require key auth authentication via the key-auth

-Rate Limiting (limit-count
+Rate Limiting (limit-count)

 We described earlier that you can associate user credentials with consumers by configuring authentication plugins in the Consumer, but the fact is that APISIX Consumer objects can mount not only authentication plugins, but also any plugins like Route and Service.